Welcome to St. Paul's CPS

 Art and Design

-Art is everywhere at St. Paul's school.
+Art is everywhere at St. Paul's Catholic Primary School, VA.

 Art is used for display for a variety of purposes.
 It not only creates a welcoming and child friendly environment, but it shows evidence of the learning that has been taking place.
 Displays are used to challenge and encourage all children as examples of what is possible, and also provide support for learning with key vocabulary, questions and facts.